'Star-Spangled Banner' critics miss the point

 .
 As our nation's anthem, it can and should be sung by any and all for everyone.

 The history of "The Star-Spangled Banner," like the United States as a whole, is convoluted.
 The lines between justice and injustice are crisscrossed by crippling social blindness that each era must own and overcome.
-Conlin Kaepernick's protest draws our attention to the unvarnished fact that today many Americans feel that the "home of the brave" is not necessarily their "land of the free."
+Colin Kaepernick's protest draws our attention to the unvarnished fact that today many Americans feel that the "home of the brave" is not necessarily their "land of the free."

 Yet America's history and thus America's anthem can be powerful tools to achieve a better understanding to learn about ourselves and to imagine a better collective national future.
 To sing "The Star-Spangled Banner" can be to explore our history if one gets beyond rote singing to consider Key's song and its history.
 For this inspiration of a national conversation, I am grateful to Colin Kaepernick.